 Rule 5: Get advice to make smart choices

 A word of caution.
 What appears the easiest way to paying school fees – school savings schemes, bonds, credit cards – may leave you with a larger debt and limited cashflow.

 And less choices.

 It’s OK to be worried and cautious about taking on private school fees.
 Especially if you have multiple children to consider.
 It’s actually a good thing.
 It shows that you do have your eyes open, and care about your family’s future.

-So our advice is to get as much advice as you can when planning for education costs, especially private school fees.
-A well thought out savings strategy (not reliant on quick-fixes or the generosity of the grandparents) can make your child’s education not only achievable, but financially stress-free.
+So our advice is to get as much advice as you can when planning for education costs, especially fees for private schools.
+A well thought out savings strategy (not reliant on quick-fixes) can make your child’s private education not only achievable, but financially stress-free.